Mobile District Small Business Programs recognized by the SBA

+In addition to the goal of 23% for small businesses, the government ensures that a fair share of small business dollars flow to enterprises owned by small disadvantaged businesses, women-owned businesses, service-disabled veterans, and small businesses in underserved communities or HUBZones.

+Rhonda Fisher, Supervisory Lender Relations Specialist with the Mississippi District Office of the Small Business Administration, said the Mobile District small business was very deserving of the award it received from her organization.

-Sonya Rodgers, U.S. Army Corps of Engineers, Mobile District deputy of Small Business Programs, center, receives the 2024 Federal Buying Agent of the Year award from the Mississippi District Office of the Small Business Administration during a ceremony in Jackson, Mississippi, May 30, 2025.
-The Mobile District won the award for its support the SBA through the utilization of the 8(a) Business Development Program, with contract offers for fiscal year 2024 of over $6 million.
-(Courtesy photo)
+“Each year, the Mississippi District Office of the Small Business Administration recognizes a Federal Buying Agency for its contract offers,” Fisher said.
+“This year, that agency is the U.S. Army Corps of Engineers, Mobile District.
+In special recognition to USACE Mobile District for its support of the SBA through the utilization of the 8(a) Business Development Program, with contract offers for FY 2024 of over $6 million.”

+Kimberly Daniel-Ray, USACE Jacksonville District chief of Small Business, and Rodgers’ former supervisor when she was with the South Atlantic Division, said the award is a credit to Rodgers and the work of her small business team in Mobile.

+“Ms. Sonya Rodgers is a distinguished small business professional who consistently goes above and beyond to support our customers in achieving the mission of USACE,” Daniel-Ray said.
+“She is always willing to educate and guide businesses on the requirements and capabilities needed to succeed in government contracting.
+Her dedication, knowledge, and integrity make me proud to be part of such an outstanding SAD.
+Sonya serves with great poise and grace without being asked to do so; these are just a few of the traits that have allowed her to be recognized by the MS Small Business Administration.”

 |Date Taken: